-Install Keycloak Client Adapter for WildFly 10 as we are using this application server.
+Install Keycloak Client Adapter for WildFly 14 as we are using this application server.

-- 1. Download and install WildFly

-- 2. Download Keycloak Client Adapter and unzip this file into the root directory of your WildFly distribution

-- 3. Finish installation with:
+- 1. Download and install WildFly (you should have one already installed) - 2.
+Download Keycloak Client Adapter and unzip this file into the root directory of your WildFly distribution (WF14 Adapter) - 3.
+Finish installation with:

+'''

 cd bin

 ./jboss-cli.sh --file=adapter-install-offline.cli

+'''